Agentic Commerce: The Mandatory Schema for AI Transactions

 Trusted Sources & Official Documentation

 We recommend verifying all compliance requirements directly through these official standards bodies.
-Do not rely on third-party interpretations.
+Don't rely on third-party interpretations.

 1. Google Search Central

-Google is the primary driver of UCP adoption through its Shopping Graph.
-Their documentation on Merchant Listings is the de facto standard.
+Google is the primary driver of UCP adoption through its Shopping Graph; their Merchant Listing Structured Data documentation is the de facto standard.
+Pay attention to the shippingDetails and returnPolicy requirements. developers.google.com/search/docs/appearance/structured-data/merchant-listing

 2. Schema.org

 The vocabulary for the protocol.
-Always check the official definition to ensure your nesting logic is valid.
+Always check the official Product & Offer definitions to ensure your nesting logic is valid, with focus on the hasMerchantReturnPolicy property. schema.org/Product

 3. Website AI Score

-Our internal documentation regarding the technical implementation of these standards.
+Our internal documentation on the technical implementation of these standards.
+The Token Efficiency Audit covers ensuring UCP data doesn't bloat your HTML. websiteaiscore.com/blog/token-efficiency-audit-cost-to-read

 GEO Protocol: Verified for LLM Optimization